-The clothing a student wears to school can affect the safety, academic focus, and integrity of that student and the students surrounding.
+The clothing a student wears to school can affect the safety, academic focus, and integrity of that student and the student's surrounding.
 Discretion is advised on the part of the students and parents.
 The school will become involved in the matter of dress when an individual student exercises poor judgment in his/her mode of dress; that is, the dress interferes with the learning process, constitutes a hazard to the student or others, or is deemed inappropriate for the school setting by the staff and administration.
 Safety issues will be addressed with clothing or shoes when seen as dangerous.

-- 1. Armbands, buttons, and badges are permissible, as well as clothing bearing slogans, as long as they are not gang related, obscene, libelous, or display items or products that are contrary to school rules and regulations, or interfere with the educational process. - 2.
-Objects that are sharp or protruding from the person of a student are prohibited.
-This specifically includes, but is not limited to spikes on collars, jackets, shoes and wristbands. - 3.
-Bottoms: Length of shorts, skirts, and dresses for any student should be NO higher than three inches above the knee (use a dollar bill from top to bottom or a Post-It to gauge appropriate length.)
-Holes in bottoms that expose skin must also adhere to the three inch rule.
-Pants, shorts, and skirts are not to sag below the waistline so that bare-midriff and/or underwear are seen.
-Any clothing item not of appropriate length should be accompanied by leggings. - 4.
-Tops: Tank type jerseys, muscle shirts, sleeveless shirts, halters, off-the shoulder shirts, shirts with the shoulders cut out, and bare midriff tops are prohibited.
-Shirtsleeves must have a seam and two inches of material that cover the shoulders.
-See-through or low-cut/revealing shirts are not permitted.
-See-through shirts must be accompanied by a camisole or tank top.
-Undergarments, bare midriffs, and bare open backs should not be visible through shirts. - 5.
-Hats (including hoods), headbands, and bandanas are not to be worn or carried during school hours.
-Hats should not be worn at musicals, concerts, or school plays. - 6.
-Jackets and topcoats are not to be worn in the classroom during the school day.
-Coats should be placed in lockers at the start of the school day. - 7.
-Pajama pants or shirts as well as slippers are not permitted. - 8.
-Uniforms will be required for all students in physical education, available at the beginning of the year and at the end of the first semester. - 9.
-One-piece bathing suits are required for swim classes.
+- Armbands, buttons, and badges are permissible, as well as clothing bearing slogans, as long as they are not gang related, obscene, libelous, or display items or products that are contrary to school rules and regulations, or interfere with the educational process. - > Objects that are sharp or protrude from the person of a student are prohibited.
+This includes, but is not limited to spikes on collars, jackets, shoes and wristbands. - ➤ Bottoms: Length of shorts, skirts, and dresses for any student should be NO higher than three inches above the knee (use a dollar bill from top to bottom or a Post-It to gauge appropriate length.) - Holes in bottoms that expose skin must also adhere to the three inch rule. - Pants, shorts, and skirts are not to sag below the waistline so that bare-midriff and/or underwear are seen. - Any clothing item not of appropriate length should be accompanied by leggings. - > Tops: Tank type jerseys, muscle shirts, spaghetti straps, tube tops, halters, off-the shoulder shirts, shirts with the shoulders cut out, and bare midriff tops are prohibited.
+Shoulders must be covered. - See-through or low-cut/revealing shirts are not permitted.
+See-through shirts must be accompanied by a camisole or tank top. - Undergarments, bare midriffs, and bare open backs should not be visible through shirts.

+- > Hats (including hoods), headbands, and bandanas are not to be worn or carried during school hours.
+Hats should not be worn at musicals, concerts, or school plays. - > Jackets and topcoats are not to be worn in the classroom during the school day.
+Coats should be placed in lockers at the start of the school day. - > Pajama pants or shirts as well as slippers are not permitted. - > Uniforms will be required for all students in physical education, available at the beginning of the year and at the end of the first semester. - > One-piece bathing suits are required for swim classes.